-You may submit an application at any time, but new volunteer applications are reviewed in bulk only a few times a year.
+You may submit an application at any time, but new volunteer applications are reviewed in bulk only a few times a year as new volunteers are needed.
 If you have any questions, please send them to firstname.lastname@example.org.”

 Volunteers with GWMI will have the exciting opportunity to work with endangered and protected marine animals.
 As such, volunteers will be held to the highest levels of accountability and responsibility.
 Please keep in mind that GWMI holds the required permits to respond to, rehabilitate, and release stranded sea turtles and marine mammals; volunteers must always operate under the instruction of staff members.
 Activities you may be asked to participate in include:

-- Sea turtle husbandry – During periods with large numbers of sea turtle strandings, staff may ask for assistance with basic animal care, including but not limited to feeding, assisting with medical procedures, and cleaning tanks.
+- Sea turtle rehabilitation – Staff may ask for assistance with basic animal care, including but not limited to feeding, assisting with medical procedures, and cleaning tanks.
 This often occurs during the winter months, when oceanic water temperatures drop and sea turtles experience a phenomenon known as “cold stunning”.
 Cold stunned sea turtles have experienced a sharp drop in body temperature.

 - Stranded animal response – GWMI responds to stranded marine mammals and sea turtles in Walton, Bay, Gulf and Franklin counties.
 Stranded animals must be responded to rapidly; live animals must be given veterinary attention either on sight or once back at the facility, and deceased animals will be assessed on sight or at a necropsy facility.

 - Marine mammal necropsy – For marine mammals, a necropsy (animal autopsy) will be conducted in order to determine the cause of death, and more importantly, to gain insight into the general health of the species, populations, and environment these animals inhabit.
 Please keep in mind that these events are not for everyone, as they involve sights and scents that are unpleasant.